natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 for an arbitrary number of forks, most Macintosh software only used the data and [resource](https://en.wikipedia.org/wiki/Resource_fork) forks.
-On PowerPC machines the executable was stored in the data fork, and the resource fork stored structured data associated with the file.
+On PowerPC machines the executable was stored in the data fork, and the resource fork stored structured data associated with the file like icons, images, and sounds.
+These resource forks are essentially databases stored alongside an executable.

 Each resource stored in the resource fork has a four-byte type identifier, usually a four-character label, and a two-byte ID number.
 An example resource